NethermindEth/el-node-spec/docs/docs/spec/packaging/guidelines.md

 ## Use the `hidden` field of profile's options for sensitive information

 The `hidden` field of profile's options allows you to hide the value of the option in the AVS setup wizard tool.
 This is a recommended practice for sensitive information.
-The option keeps the validate and the type field to ensure that the user provides a valid value.
+The option keeps the `validate` and the `type` fields to ensure that the user provides a valid value, but the `default` field will be ignored.